GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### May 21, 2023

+**Today's progress**
+Worked on the Natural Language Processing project in the Udemy course I'm following

+**Thoughts**
+I get stuck a lot.
+It's frustrating.
+I'm getting better at reading documentation, though.

 ### May 19, 2023

 **Today's progress** I have merged Marseille data sets on trottinettes,